oiraqi/paradigms/P2-Integration/README.md

   - higher performance

 ## Examples
 - Getting the weather of a given city from a specialized provider, such as Yahoo!
-Weather (seeking functionality): you don't have the necessary data to do it yourself!
+Weather (integration for richer functionality): you don't have the necessary data to do it yourself!
-- Translating text using a specialized service, such as Google Translate (seeking functionality): you don't have the algorithms and data to do it yourself!
+- Translating text using a specialized service, such as Google Translate (integration for richer functionality): you don't have the algorithms and data to do it yourself!
-- Inversing large matrices using a specialized service (seeking performance): you may not have the necessary processing power!
+- Inversing large matrices using a specialized service (integration for higher performance): you may not have the necessary processing power!

 *As a matter of fact, cloud computing wouldn't be possible without such a paradigm!*